furystack/boilerplate/README.md

 # Testing

-- You can execute the example Jest tests with `yarn test:unit`
+- You can execute the example Vitest tests with `yarn test:unit`
 - You can execute E2E tests with `yarn test:e2e`